Drill, baby, drill

-"Drill, baby, drill!" was a 2008 Republican campaign slogan first used at the 2008 Republican National Convention by former Maryland lieutenant governor Michael Steele, who was later elected chairman of the Republican National Committee.
+"Drill, baby, drill!" is a Republican campaign slogan first used at the 2008 Republican National Convention by former Maryland lieutenant governor Michael Steele, who was later elected chairman of the Republican National Committee.
 The slogan expressed support for increased drilling for petroleum and gas as sources of additional energy and gained further prominence after it was used by Republican vice presidential nominee Sarah Palin during the vice-presidential debate.
 President Donald Trump used the phrase repeatedly during his 2024 presidential campaign, including when speaking at the 2024 Republican National Convention, as well as at his 2025 inaugural address.

 Vice presidential debate

 On October 2, 2008, at the vice-presidential debate between Sarah Palin and Joe Biden, "drill, baby, drill" reached a new prominence.
 Referring to the energy crisis and McCain's 20 votes against funding solar and wind energy, Joe Biden stated that McCain thinks "the only answer is drill, drill, drill.
 Drill we must, but it will take 10 years for one drop of oil to come out of any of the wells that will be drilled."
 Palin responded, "The chant is 'drill, baby, drill.'
 And that's what we hear all across this country in our rallies because people are so hungry for those domestic sources of energy to be tapped into."